National Ride+Stride Web Site

 retains the Gift-Aid element.

-Yes we know, we've got carried away and have added Drive, but if
+Yes we've added Drive, but if

 It's a great idea as many churches are very isolated or in hilly parts of